PMHA Lauds Governments Efforts To Built Houses For Homeless People - UrduPoint

 PMHA Lauds Government's Efforts To Built Houses For Homeless People

-ISLAMABAD, (UrduPoint / Pakistan Point News - 8th Apr, 2020 ) :Potohar Mental Health Association (PMHA) Chief Executive Zulqarnain Asghar Wednesday lauded the government's efforts to build houses for homeless people.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Apr, 2020 ) :Potohar Mental Health Association (PMHA) Chief Executive Zulqarnain Asghar has lauded the government's efforts to build houses for homeless people.

 Talking to APP, he said that this was the right time to help those who are helpless and government was doing its best to assist the poor.